sellout/emacs-color-theme-solarized/README.md

 *   solarized-broken-srgb

     Emacs [bug #8402](http://debbugs.gnu.org/cgi/bugreport.cgi?bug=8402)
     results in incorrect color handling on Macs.
+If you are using Emacs on a Mac, we try to determine this value automatically.
 If this is `t` (the default on Macs), Solarized works around it with alternative colors.
     However, these colors are not totally portable, so you may be able to edit the "Gen RGB" column in `solarized-definitions.el` to improve them further.

 Code Notes
 ----------